 Water Conserving Faucet means any faucet equipped with an aerator or other flow reducing device limiting flow to a maximum of 2.2 gallons per minute.

-Water Conserving Shower Head means a shower head equipped with a flow reducing device limiting flow to a maximum of2.5 gallons per minute.
+Water Conserving Shower Head means a shower head equipped with a flow reducing device limiting flow to a maximum of 2.5 gallons per minute.

 Water Conserving Toilets means a tank-type toilet designed for a maximum 1.6 gallon flush or a water closet equipped with an approved flushometer valve designed for a maximum 1.6 gallon flush.